 It is OK, Richard does keep his clothes on – he lives in BARE, Morecambe.

-Richard is delighted to have his ethical work recognised and to be an official supporter of The Campaign For Wool and to be licensed by The Rare Breeds Survival Trust for his use of native and rare breed wool in my products.
+Richard is delighted to have his ethical work recognised and to be an official supporter of The Campaign For Wool and to be licensed by The Rare Breeds Survival Trust for his use of native and rare breed wool in his products.

 For generations the Moriartys of Richard’s family lived and worked as farmers in the low hills around Glenbeigh and had their own little community living on rented land in West Droum where they could grow a few crops and keep their sheep and a few cattle.
 This wasn’t lush pasture or great growing land but they scraped a living from the hillside until the family dispersed in the first few years of the twentieth century.
 Richard’s grandfather set up home in Clydebank, Glasgow, whilst others of the family crossed the Atlantic to the USA.
 The Celtic blood runs deep in the family.